-We believe that demand for structured debt financing is currently underserved, in part because of the credit market collapse in 2008 and the resulting exit of debt capital providers to technology-related companies.
+We believe that demand for structured debt financing is currently underserved.
 The venture capital market for the technology-related companies in which we invest has been active and is continuing to show signs of increased investment activity.
 Therefore, to the extent we have capital available, we believe this is an opportune time to be active in the structured lending market for technology-related companies.